Amazon Faves

 Cozumel is home to some spectacular beaches, featuring clean sands and warm water, and these can be found at all of the island’s beach clubs.
 Depending on the season, the water can be crystal clear and vibrant turquoise.
 However, note that this area is prone to large amounts of sargassum, which makes its way to the shores of the Mexican Caribbean, including Cozumel, through complex ocean currents.

 I can tell you from personal experience that when sargassum is present in large quantities, it makes for an unpleasant beach day experience.
 The water is cloudy, and the seaweed just feels gross on your body.
-This is why the beach clubs present a great option for cruisers; if you visit during a time when the beach isn’t at its best, the pools are a great secondary choice.
+This is why the beach clubs and resorts present a great option for cruisers; if you visit during a time when the beach isn’t at its best, the pools are a great secondary choice.

 Getting to Cozumel Beach Clubs